JoaRiski/django-simple-graphql/README.md

   could be applied to a GraphQL config object instead of the model class
 - Allow the register decorator be used with or without function call.
 Possibly also allow it's use as a non-decorator registering function.
+- Add support for using the schema builder if there's need to combine with an existing graphene schema declaration.

 ## Features (already supported)